More than 30 dead in wildfires in Portugal and Spain

 Rain is expected in the coming days, but 32 counties in Portugal are still considered at maximum risk of fire, with a further 58 at very high risk, the second highest level.

-Authorities in Galicia declared three days of mourning, and Spanish Prime Minister Mariano Rajoy held a minute's silence Monday in memory of the three Galician victims.
+Spanish Prime Minister Mariano Rajoy held a minute's silence Monday in memory of the three Galician victims.

 "The Government of Spain is with Galicia, its people and with the Xunta," Rajoy wrote in a tweet.
 "Together we will beat the fire."